CHAMPAIGN — Champaign Center Partnership has a message for you: Don't be afraid to visit Campustown. Particularly in the summer.

 Studio Visit is a Q&A with a local artist.
-Here, a visit with Carol Farnum.
-The watercolor artist recently chatted with The News-Gazette's Melissa Merli.
+Here, Ana Sofia Navarro, a University of Illinois graduating senior who majored in metals and minored in art history chats with The News-Gazette's Melissa Merli.